 Attendance is vital to success in school, but partnered with being physically present is the expectation that each student is fully present with his/her/their whole self when in school.
 Being present in this spiritual sense is a disposition cultivated in Quaker Meeting; it helps us to be open to listening to and learning from others.
-We expect students to arrive on time to each class, be prepared for each class, and stay engaged in class; furthermore, respectful etiquette includes the courtesy of respectful listening when part of an audience in communal meetings, performances, and events.
+We expect students to arrive on time to each class, be prepared for each class, and stay engaged; furthermore, respectful etiquette includes the courtesy of respectful listening when part of an audience in communal meetings, performances, and events.

-Upper School Daily Schedule

-Note that dismissal is at 3:00 p.m. on Wednesdays (3:30 p.m.
-Mon/Tue/Thu/Fri).
+Upper School Daily Schedule (Note that dismissal is at 3:00 p.m. on Wednesdays)